Monday, March 30, 2015

 The nurse/lady in the wheelchair not only touched the patient's heart, but my heart, as well.
 This was nearly 15 years ago.
 I still remember the physician smiling and telling me "yeah, she had a really hard time when she realized she would never be able to walk again.
 But, fortunately, that didn't stop her from enjoying life.
 And, she loves sharing her life with others."

-Follow and learn more from Dr. Rachel Silva, NP
+Learn more from Dr. Rachel Silva, NP

 No comments: